 There is mounting evidence that talcum powder products can increase the risk of developing ovarian cancer in women who use it regularly for years.
-Evidence is also coming to light that Johnson & Johnson, the multi-billion dollar company knew for decades that there were issues with its baby powder and that it could cause cancer in some women.
+Johnson & Johnson, the multi-billion dollar company, may have known the dangers and failed to warn consumers.
+The victims are now filing talcum baby powder ovarian cancer lawsuits.

 Why File an Ovarian Cancer Lawsuit?

-If you used talcum powder for years or decades, and you have been diagnosed with ovarian cancer, there may be a connection.
-Several women have already been successful in filing lawsuits against manufacturers of talcum powder, mostly Johnson & Johnson, and have won justice and compensation for medical expenses and other costs.
+If you used talcum powder for years or decades, and you have been diagnosed with ovarian cancer, there may be a connection and several reasons to file a lawsuit: